PROJET ÉNERGIE / CONSTRUCTION

 The issue is equally important for nomads: due to the lack of better solution, the majority just leaves their garbage behind them in the middle of the steppe before moving to a new camp.

-Since the waste management system is not really better in the cities, including Ulaanbaatar, it has become necessary to create a real model of efficient and local waste management.
+Since the waste management system is not really better in the cities, including Ulaanbaatar, it has become urgent to reduce the amount of waste we produce and rethink the way it is managed.

-ECOSOUM’S OBJECTIVE IS TO SET UP AN EFFICIENT AND SUSTAINABLE WASTE MANAGEMENT SYSTEM, BY PROMOTING WASTE SORTING AND RECYCLING, AIMING AT ZERO ULTIMATE WASTE ON THE SCALE OF THE SOUM.
+ECOSOUM’S OBJECTIVE IS TO SET UP AN EFFICIENT AND SUSTAINABLE WASTE MANAGEMENT SYSTEM, BY PROMOTING WASTE REDUCING, SORTING, REUSING AND RECYCLING, AIMING AT ZERO ULTIMATE WASTE ON THE SCALE OF THE SOUM.

 The first step, essential to induce behaviour changes, is to raise awareness among the population (starting with children at school), public institutions and shops.
 The idea is to accompany the entire soum in its transition to more eco-responsibility, by encouraging the reduction and sorting of waste.

-In order to receive the waste sorted by everyone, a waste management facility will be set up at the edge of the soum-center.
-In this way, it will finally be possible to save and valorize recyclable materials - which constitute the bulk of household waste - on site or via specialized partners outside the
+In order to receive the waste sorted by everyone, a proper waste management facility has been set up at the edge of the soum-center.
+We are now trying our best to process all the incoming waste through reusing or recycling channels, on site or via specialized partners outside the soum.

 PROMOTION OF ECO-CONSTRUCTION AND PROPER HOUSE INSULATION